savonet/book/language.md

 ```

 and so on.
 In fact, this would work for any type, which is why in Liquidsoap the
-function `list.tl` is given the type
+function `list.tl` is actually given the type

 ```
 (['a]) -> ['a]
 ```

-which means: "for whichever type I replace `'a` with, the resulting type is a
+which means: "for whichever type you replace `'a` with, the resulting type is a
 valid type for the function".
 Such a function is called _polymorphic_, in the
 sense that it can be given multiple types: here, `'a` is not a type but rather a
 "meta-type" (the proper terminology is a _type variable_) which can be replaced
 by any regular type.
 Similarly, the empty list `[]` is of type `['a]`: it is a
-valid list of whatever.
+valid list of whatever type.
 More interestingly, the function `fst` which returns the
 first element of a pair has the type

 ```